The Ottawa Food Bank is a major distributor of food in our city

 - Tarasuk, V., Mitchell, A., and Dachner, N. Household food insecurity in Canada, 2012.
 Canadian Institute of Health research.
 2012

-Over the past 10 years, costs for food and shelter have risen much more than the average cost of all consumer items taken together.
+Over the past 10 years, costs for food and shelter have risen much more than the average cost of all consumer items combined.
 Households must spend a larger proportion of their income to cover these basic needs.

-In 2016, an Ottawa couple with two children relying on an Ontario needs allowance, would have had to spend 39% of their monthly allowance to meet the cost of a healthy diet, while the average Ontarian in 2015 spent about 10% of their total expenditures on food.
+For example, in 2016, an Ottawa couple with two children relying on Ontario Works, would have had to spend 34% of their monthly allowance to meet the cost of a healthy diet, while the average Ontarian spent about 10% of their total expenditures on food.

 The Consumer Price Index used in this graphic is for Ontario specifically.
 This index has a base year of 2002.
 Food costs for the referenced household of two adults and two children are based on the Ottawa Nutritious Food Basket Survey.